 Oliver is spending his retirement years pursuing three passions: mentoring bridge online, contributing to conservation in Auckland by tackling invasive plants, and working on online educational projects to ensure that the Holocaust is never forgotten (for example Worldupsidedown – currently inactive – and the Jewish Online Museum).
 He is also a member of the Auckland Second Generation oral history group and the Family Perspectives Group of the Auckland District Health Board.

-Margaret Bedggood, MA (NZ and London), LLB (Otago), Hon.D.
-(Waikato), QSO, is an Honorary Professor of Law at the University of Waikato, New Zealand, where she was a Professor of Law from 1994 to 2003 and Dean of the Law School from 1994 to 1999.
-For five years (1989-1994) she was the Chief Commissioner of the New Zealand Human Rights Commission, during the passage of the Human Rights Act 1993.
+Margaret has an MA (NZ and London), an LLB (Otago) and an Honorary Doctorate from the University of Waikato.
 She has been a member of Amnesty International since 1968, was previously Chair of the New Zealand section and was a member of AI’s governing body, the International Executive Committee, from 1999 to 2005.

 She has taught in a variety of institutions and jurisdictions and has published in tort, employment law and human rights.
 She is a Visiting Fellow at Kellogg College, Oxford, and a member of the Faculty of a Masters’ Programme at the University of Oxford on International Human Rights Law.

 She has been a member of the NZ Refugee Council and of the Peace Foundation Council and is a member of the Aotearoa New Zealand Peace and Conflict Studies Centre Trust, which helped to establish the Centre at the University of Otago in 2009.
-She was previously the Chairperson, and remains a member, of the Management Committee of the Human Rights Foundation of Aotearoa New Zealand.
-The Foundation has recently (March 2011) published Law into Action: Economic, Social and Cultural Rights in Aotearoa New Zealand, (Thomson Reuters, 2011) of which she is a co-editor.
+She co-edited the Human Rights Foundation’s publication Law into Action: Economic, Social and Cultural Rights in Aotearoa New Zealand, (Thomson Reuters, 2011) and more recently co-edited International Human Rights Law in Aotearoa New Zealand, also published by Thomson Reuters (2018).

 Margaret Lewis is an Auckland Barrister and member of Southern Cross Chambers specialising in civil litigation including Employment law, Relationship Property and Trusts.
 She holds Bachelor degrees from the University of Auckland, in Arts (psychology) and Law.
 Margaret also practices as a Mediator holding accreditation with LEADR New Zealand.